 In term time we work with needy and disenfranchised young people referred from schools, complementary education centres and local authorities.
 Sessions aimed at encouraging the student to re-engage with society and education usually run from 9am – 3pm and are led by qualified and experienced coaches.
 Each session is carefully tailored to the needs of the individual young person.

 During school holidays we run skills and techniques sessions, which are supported through grants generously supplied by BBC Children in Need and are offered on a selective basis to children most likely to benefit from our coaches' assistance.
 These can be based around any of the activities we offer and are designed to be engaging as well as enjoyable and fun.
 These sessions normally run from 10am-4pm but can be adapted to suit the individual child's needs.
 Qualifications can sometimes be delivered in holiday sessions if requested and agreed prior to the sessions.

-The sessions we run are centred around activities such as Angling, Photography, Environmental Maintenance, Outdoor Skills, Aquarium Systems, Cycling and Bike Maintenance, Indoor and Outdoor Cooking & Arts and Crafts - with other similar activities such as sports and horticulture being employed when appropriate
+The sessions we run are centred around our core activities of Angling, Environmental Maintenance, Arts and Crafts & Aquarium Systems - with other life skills such as Photography, Outdoor Skills, Horticulture, Cycling and Bicycle Maintenance, Indoor and Outdoor Cooking & Sports being employed when appropriate

 Completing an approachable and achievable qualification helps young people recognise their own strengths, develops personal skills and boosts their self-esteem so they can approach other learning situations in the future with confidence and move on positively in their life.
 We are an accredited BTEC and Gateway Qualifications Centre.